-This bill establishes a framework for approved agencies to facilitate the voluntary temporary placement of individuals in crisis—specifically infants, children, and pregnant women under 21—into the homes of volunteers.
+This bill establishes a framework for approved agencies to facilitate the voluntary temporary placement of individuals in crisis, specifically targeting infants, children, and pregnant women under 21.
 It defines "crisis" as situations such as homelessness, hospitalization, or domestic violence that leave these individuals without a safe home.
-Approved agencies, which are nonprofit organizations sanctioned by the Department of Children and Families (DCF), must enter into contracts with DCF before facilitating such placements.
-They are responsible for overseeing the placements, conducting home studies to assess the suitability of volunteers' homes, and ensuring that necessary background checks, including child abuse registry checks and criminal history record checks, are completed for all adults residing in the volunteer's home.
+Approved agencies, which are nonprofit organizations sanctioned by the Department of Children and Families (DCF), must enter into contracts with DCF before facilitating these placements.
+They are responsible for overseeing the placements, conducting home studies to assess the suitability of volunteers, and ensuring that necessary background checks, including child abuse registry checks and criminal history record checks for all household members aged 18 and older, are completed.

 Statutes affected: